sethlindberg/aws-nat-bastion-bosh-cf/docs/aws-setup.md

 Then sign into AWS.
 At the top of the page click on Services, then EC2.
 Look on the left hand side, under NETWORK & SECURITY and click on Key Pairs.
 The fingerprint in the AWS Console for your user should match the output from the command above.

-NOTE: Be aware that AWS EC2 keys are region based, and require 2048 bit encryption.
+NOTE: Be aware that AWS EC2 keys are region based, and require 2048 bit RSA or larger.